VigneshVSV/hololinked/README.md

 - auto-generate Thing Description for Web of Things applications.
 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement.
 HTTP Server will support only JSON serializer to maintain compatibility with node-wot.
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
-- choose from multiple ZeroMQ transport methods & run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
+- choose from multiple ZeroMQ transport methods; run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.

 ### Currently being worked

 - improving accuracy of Thing Descriptions
-- credentials for authentication
+- cookie credentials for authentication - as a workaround until credentials are supported, use `allowed_clients` argument on HTTP server which restricts access based on remote IP supplied with the HTTP headers.

 ### Some Day In Future